 Some big benefits of globalisation in education include greater awareness of other cultures, better transnational collaboration, reduced discrimination and racism, the spread of technology and innovation, and higher standards of living across the globe.

 Exposing students to different cultures, ethnic groups, religions and languages can help to enrich society and broaden young minds.
 Therefore, it’s important for educational leaders to have the tools in place to support this vital area of global impact and growth.

 Our master’s in Global Educational Leadership course helps existing education professionals understand leadership and management from an international point of view.
 You will also get essential training in mentoring strategies and creative problem-solving that can be applied directly to the workplace.

 To find out more or to download a brochure, go to our MA Global Educational Leadership course page.
 There’s no better place to study for your master’s than at the University of Bolton.
 Not only have we been No.1 in the North West for Student Satisfaction for the past three years (Complete University Guide in 2021, 2020 and 2019), but we also rank in the Top 5 in the UK for Teaching Quality (The Times and Sunday Times Good University Guide in 2021 and 2020).

 Our supportive learning environment allows students to reach their potential and get the best from their personal development, taking their careers in the direction they desire.
 We can tailor our course to align with your career goals, and help you apply leadership theory into practice in your specific area of work.

-Plus, with our award-winning student services team, you’ll have all the support you need during your Postgraduate studies.
+Plus, with our award-winning student services team, you’ll have all the support you need during your global education postgraduate studies.
 Join us at the University of Bolton, where your needs come first; this is #UniAsItShouldBe.